votchallenge/website/contents/vots2023/participation.md

   - **Which datasets can I use for training?**

     Validation and test splits of popular tracking datasets are NOT allowed for training the model.
 These include: OTB, VOT, ALOV, UAV123, NUSPRO, TempleColor, AVisT, LaSOT-val, GOT10k-val, GOT10k-test, TrackingNet-val/test, TOTB.
     Other than above, training splits of any dataset is allowed (including LaSOT-train, TrackingNet-train, YouTubeVOS, COCO, etc.).
 For including the transparent objects, it is allowed to use the Trans2k dataset.
+In case private training sets are used, we strongly encourage making them publicly available for results reproduction.

   - **Which performance measures are you using?**